 Mark Manson says that entitlement is the consequence of advertising and fake self help telling you that yes, “you’re special” and yes “you deserve it”.

-And some sources say it seem to be an issue of the western world, with its individualistic and materialistic values.
+And some sources claim that entitlement seems to be an issue of the western world, with its individualistic and materialistic values.

 But still, I say that’s all hogwash.

 Not because it’s not true.

 But because you don’t need to worry about it.

 You are not your generation and you are not your geography!

 Why should you care if your generation is X, Y or Z?

 You are an individual, with your own mindset and psychology.
 You are bigger than your generation.

 Wherever you come from and whatever your age, being entitled is not doing you any good in your life.